frankkramer-lab/MetaRelSubNetVis/README.md

 - **PatientSurvivalYears**: Double list of each patient's metastasis free survival
 - **PatientGroups**: String list of each patient's group (in sum there can only be **two** different types of groups!)

+Furthermore the property **name** contains the network's name that will be used as a headline for this application.

 ## Example

 ```